napari/napari/docs/explanations/performance.md

 * Existing users change their usage over time, e.g more remote viewing.
 * New file formats are invented or become more common.
 * New data types or sizes become more common.

-## New Features

-* New features should be evaluated on their objective subjective and performance before merging to master.
-* New features should be tested on a variety of data types and sizes, including the largest data sets that are supported.
-* Test widely for regressions since new features can easily slow down existing features.
-* The new feature should scale to large datasets, or the performance limitations of the feature should be well documented.
-* It can be hard to impossible to "add performance in later".

 ## Conclusion